Proto-Indo-Iranian language: Laryngeal

 Proto-Indo-European is usually hypothesized to have had three to four laryngeal consonants, each of which could occur in either syllabic or non-syllabic positions.
 In Proto-Indo-Iranian, the laryngeals merged as one phoneme /*H/.
 Beekes suggests that some instances of this /*H/ survived into Rigvedic Sanskrit and Avestan as unwritten glottal stops as evidenced by metrics.

 Accent

 Like Proto-Indo-European and Vedic Sanskrit (and also Avestan, though it was not written down), Proto-Indo-Iranian had a pitch accent system similar to present-day Japanese, conventionally indicated by an acute accent over the accented vowel.

 Historical phonology

 The most distinctive phonological change separating Proto-Indo-Iranian from Proto-Indo-European is the collapse of the ablauting vowels *e, *o into a single vowel, Proto-Indo-Iranian *a (but see Brugmann's law).
-Grassmann's law, Bartholomae's law, and the ruki sound law were also complete in Proto-Indo-Iranian.
+Bartholomae's law and the ruki sound law were also complete in Proto-Indo-Iranian.

 A fuller list of some of the hypothesized sound changes from Proto-Indo-European to Proto-Indo-Iranian follows: